-In celebration of Earth Day, here are a few ways to make money while helping the environment too!
+In celebration of Earth Day, here are a few ways to make money while helping the planet too!

-One major way to make money while helping the environment is to work for a green company.
+One major way to make money while helping the planet is to work for a green company.
 With a little research, you’ll discover lots of companies out there committed to environmental sustainability.

 In addition, companies whose primary business practices may not be altogether eco-friendly sometimes operate corporate social responsibility programs focused on green initiatives.

 Aside from large enterprises, there are countless small businesses and startup companies committed to a greener planet too.
 Why not feel good about going to work everyday?
 It might be time to start sprucing up your résumé!